Calories Burned Running in Austin, TX

 = 9.8 × Weight (kg) × Duration (hrs) × 1.00

 The MET value of 9.8 for running is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for Austin's average temperature of 64°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.00 is Calorique's planning adjustment for Austin's average temperature of 64°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Running at 6 mph (10-minute mile pace) is one of the most effective calorie-burning exercises.
 It engages the entire body, strengthens the cardiovascular system, and builds bone density.
 Running triggers the release of endorphins, commonly known as the runner's high.
 Regular runners enjoy lower rates of obesity, type 2 diabetes, heart disease, and depression.
 It is a high-impact activity that requires proper form and gradual progression to avoid injury.